-Virginia and West Virginia.
-The existing law of Virginia and West Virginia does not specifically authorize, as required by the Bankruptcy Code, their municipalities or other public entities to file for bankruptcy under the Bankruptcy Code.
-Neither state has provisions similar to those of Michigan and Ohio law, discussed above, respecting fiscal emergencies of municipalities or their public utilities.
+West Virginia and Virginia.
+Neither the existing law of Virginia nor the existing law of West Virginia specifically authorizes, as required by the Bankruptcy Code, its municipalities to file for bankruptcy under the Bankruptcy Act.
+Neither existing Virginia nor existing West Virginia law has provisions similar to those of Ohio and Michigan law, discussed above, respecting fiscal emergencies of municipalities or their public utilities.